Josh-TX/videos-to-stream/README.md

 ## Randomization and Bias

 The randomization logic is more akin to a playlist shuffle rather than true randomness.
-If there's no boosted/suppressed files, it plays every file once in a random order, and repeats this (different order each time).
+Under normal circumstances (no boosted/suppressed files), it plays every file once in a random order, and repeats this (different order each time).

-There are many settings that can classify files as being "boosted" or "suppressed".
-This can result in up to 3 groups of files (boosted, suppressed, & neutral).
+There are many settings that can classify each file as being "boosted" or "suppressed".
+This can result in up to 3 groups of files: boosted, suppressed, and neutral.
 Each group basically has it's own playlist shuffling logic, and the stream will disproportionally choose files from the more boosted group.
-In fact, for each playthrough of all suppressed files, it'll play all neutral files twice, and all boosted files 4 times.
+In fact, for each single playthrough of all suppressed files, it'll play all neutral files twice, and all boosted files 4 times.
 The `BOOSTED_FACTOR` or `SUPPRESSED_FACTOR` settings can make the relative ratios even more extreme.

-In VTS Remote website, there's a page to browse files, and it shows the all files for the selected preset along with the file's boosted/suppressed status.
+In VTS Remote, there's a page to browse files, and it shows the boosted/suppressed status of each file.

 If a file is both boosted and suppressed, it becomes neutral.